dleonard0/red-json/README.md

 ### Decoding BASE-64 to bytes

-It is common to receive binary data as BASE-64 encoded strings [RFC 3548](https://tools.ietf.org/html/rfc3548).
+It is common to receive binary data as BASE-64 encoded strings, per [RFC 3548](https://tools.ietf.org/html/rfc3548).

 ```c